 A willingness and ability to pursue litigation appears central to the strategy and success of the vulture funds.
 In one recent case against Zambia, a vulture fund, having bought a debt for US$3 million, sued Zambia for US$55 million and was awarded US$ 15.5 million.
 The vulture funds exert pressure on the sovereign debtor by attempting to obtain attachment of the government’s assets abroad.
 Such proceedings are always burdensome to the debtors concerned, and can complicate financial and reserve management.
 By precluding debt relief and costing millions in legal expenses, these vulture funds undermine the development of the most vulnerable RMCs.

-The IMF reports that in some cases the claims by vulture funds constitute as much as 12 to 13 percent of a country’s gross domestic product (GDP).
+The IMF reports the amounts claimed by Vulture Funds represent a significant portion of the relevant national gross domestic product (GDP).
 The IMF reports that eleven HIPCs have been targeted so far in forty-six lawsuits and that the litigators (plaintiffs) are concentrated in three countries.
 The lawsuits are concentrated in only a few courts.
 Some lawsuits are reportedly also in HIPCs.

 Generally, these vulture funds have won their lawsuits.
 Twenty-five judgments in favour of vulture funds so far have yielded nearly US$1 billion.
 Out of this amount 72% of the judgments have been against RMCs.
 Significantly, the reported number of outstanding cases against debtor countries has doubled since 2004.
 On average eight new cases are filed each year.
 This figure includes lawsuits filed in year 2006 and part of 2007.
 It is anticipated that the success rate of past litigation would generate even more lawsuits against HIPCs.
 At least three RMCs namely Liberia, Cote d’Ivoire, and Sudan have large commercial creditor claims that are likely to be raised against these countries, although it is not yet clear who holds the various claims.